The Last Unicorn: Stage adaptation

 In 1988, a stage adaptation of the novel was presented by the Intiman Playhouse in Seattle.
 Peter S. Beagle wrote the script, which was a musical presented in collaboration with Pacific Northwest Ballet.
 The production was directed by Elizabeth Huddle.

 In fall 2009, a new stage adaptation was presented in Chicago by Promethean Theatre Ensemble.

 Comic book

 IDW Publishing published a six-issue comic book adaptation of The Last Unicorn beginning April 2010.
 It was intended to be followed by an adaptation of A Fine and Private Place.

 Reception

 Cliff Ramshaw reviewed The Last Unicorn for Arcane magazine, rating it a 10 out of 10 overall.
 Ramshaw comments that "this latest edition gives a new generation of readers the chance to let a little beauty into their lives.
 Don't miss it."

+The novel has proved perennially popular among queer and transgender audiences, and scholars have considered it influential on the association between the symbol of the unicorn and queer and transgender identity, pointing to a number of queer and transgender responses to it, including a gay bar named The Last Unicorn in the 1980s.